 - The PAD is lightweight, self-contained and durable – quite simply the most accurate and convenient technology available on the market

 - Government certified and licensed by the Canadian Nuclear Safety Commission (CNSC)

 - Best of all, every aspect of the Institute’s PAD system is backed by our world-class scientific and technical staff

 Originally developed in 1983, the Radiation Safety Institute of Canada’s Personal Alpha Dosimeter has become an indispensable safety tool for the uranium mining industry and companies involved in the clean-up of radioactive waste sites.
 In fact, our PAD service is the only licensed radiation dosimetry service in North America capable of measuring the actual exposure of individual workers to alpha radiation from radon and thoron progeny and LLRD.

-The Radiation Safety Institute of Canada’s PAD system consists of a dosimeter head and an air sampling unit.
-The PAD is worn on a worker’s belt.
+The Radiation Safety Institute of Canada’s personal-alpha-dosimetry (PAD) system consists of a dosimeter head and an air sampling unit.
+The PAD is worn either on a worker’s belt or in the worker’s breathing zone.
 At the end of each month, the dosimeter head is removed and replaced by a fresh head.
 The used head is sent to our National Laboratories in Saskatoon, Saskatchewan for processing.
-Transport of the used heads is easy, quick and efficient.

 The PAD Service includes laboratory analysis, technical support, on-site equipment, quality assurance, quality control and timely reporting of results, including early alerts.
 Results are sent to clients and also sent to Health Canada’s National Dose Registry (NDR), as required.